Tel: 01522 797222

 Some 40 years later, the company is still family-owned and run.
 Harry’s son, Nick Green, is now at the helm assisted by his son, Tom.
 Nick’s wife Geraldine and daughter-in-law Becky look after the vital day-to-day administration of the business.

 Nick and Tom are ‘hands on’ in the business, operating the fogging machines on a daily basis throughout the varying seasons.
-James Toon, Dale Firth and Daniel Lonslow are, like Nick and Tom, PA certificated operators; fully trained and knowledgeable in all aspects of spraying and fogging, including the new CIPC regulations.
+James Toon and Daniel Lonslow are, like Nick and Tom, PA certificated operators; fully trained and knowledgeable in all aspects of spraying and fogging, including the new CIPC regulations.
 All operators are BASIS and NRoSO registered.
 We now welcome Mark Handford to the team who is in training.
 Mark is a PA certificated operator and NRoSO registered.
 He is currently waiting to sit his BASIS exam.

 Completing the team at Stored Crop Conservation Ltd is Nick’s father-in-law, Michael Otley, who keeps a close eye on the stores.